 Different Japanese Mines

 Japan is home to some of the most abundant accessible formations of natural stone suitable for whetstones.
 A large majority of these veins are located in Kyoto or the surrounding area.
 This proliferation of stone is one of the prime reasons Kyoto was chosen as the seat of power in ancient Japan.
+Japanese Natural Whetstones are suitable for many applications but are particularly revered for their ability to leave very refined edge finishes and polish contrast.
 Beginning to understand the various mines, stone types, and names associated with Japanese Natural Stones (JNATS) can be very difficult.
 I will do my best to outline the topics in a comprehensive fashion.
 If you have any questions, you can always contact me about the topic.

 Types of Japanese Natural Stones (JNATs)